 While they don’t offer pages or anything beyond the listing management, they do have a very nice Ad-Hoc local listing checker tool which does a relatively nice job of giving you a feel for how much needs improved on an individual location level.
 I’ve used it many times to look at location-specific information and have been pleased, though I wish they offered more advanced bulk auditing features – something which would be invaluable for businesses that have hundreds or thousands of locations.

-Doing SEO on WordPress out-of-the-box is not super easy.
+Doing SEO on WordPress out-of-the-box is not super easy if you do not have a good wordpress hosting company.
 These plugins work with WordPress’ unique platform to ensure that you have the same (or similar) SEO capabilities as a normal site.